If you want to be more precise with your Google Trends queries, then you can use boolean search operators.

 Combine boolean operators

-Now that we're familiar with the basic operators, we can combine multiple operators in a single query to fine-tune the results even further.
+Once you're familiar with the basic operators, you can combine multiple operators in a single query to fine-tune the results even further.

 "electric car" + charging -tesla